simplicitesoftware/docs/content/CTG_50_docs/CTG_25_front/LSN_10_theme/theme.md

 | Field Buttons      | Icon Color             | Any: defines the color of the *icons* for all the fields' addons buttons. |
 | Field Buttons      | Border Color           | Any: defines the border color for all the fields' addons buttons, no value (empty) will apply `border: none`. |

-> Input fields provided by the Bootstrap library are not directly customizable but adapt to the selected base theme.
+> ***Note:*** Input fields provided by the Bootstrap library are not directly customizable but adapt to the selected base theme.
 Use the `addon.less` file for advanced overrides.

-* **List**: provides extensive customization options for one of Simplicité’s most critical UI components.
+**List**: provides extensive customization options for one of Simplicité’s most critical UI components.
 Careful styling ensures both functionality and aesthetics.

 ![](theme-editor-style-list.png)